GaN Charger vs PD Charger: What Charger Buyers and OEMs Need to Know

 In short: PD defines how the charger communicates with the device, while GaN defines what the charger is made of.

-✅ GaN Charger: Pros and Cons for Brands and Buyers
+✅ GaN Charger: Pros & Cons for OEM Buyers

 ❌ Slightly Higher Cost: GaN material and production is still more expensive than traditional silicon, affecting B2B price points.